Booneville County Sheriff logo

 Jail

-With a staff of 81 Deputies, the Detention Team is responsible for the safe operations of the Bonneville County Jail including the Work Release/Work Detail program, Wood Pilot Program, Court Transport and Security, and Arrest Warrants.
+With a staff of 81 Deputies, the Detention Team is responsible for the safe operations of the Bonneville County Jail including the Work Release/Work Detail program, Wood Court, Court Transport and Security, and Arrest Warrants.

 Location